Apple

 Market Trends and Price Dynamics

-According to Tridge, Iranian apple prices in major markets range from $0.30 to $0.60 per kilogram, depending on the season and variety.
-Recent pricing surges in countries like Taiwan and India have boosted demand for Iranian alternatives due to their cost-efficiency.
+Iranian apples are priced competitively—typically $0.30 to $0.60 per kilogram, depending on the season and variety.
+Rising prices in markets like India and Taiwan have boosted demand for Iranian alternatives.

-• Proximity to Major Markets: Geographical advantage supports faster shipping to Europe, the Middle East, and Asia.
+• Fast shipping to Asia, the Middle East, and Europe

 Dried Apples: A Nutritious, Long-Lasting Alternative